Table of Contents

 4. Interdisciplinary Team (IDT) Notes: Incorporate notes from the interdisciplinary team, including nurses, social workers, and chaplains, to provide a holistic view of the patient’s condition and needs.

-• Example: “IDT notes indicate increased anxiety and depression, with social worker reporting patient's withdrawal from family interactions and chaplain noting spiritual distress.”
+• Example: “IDT notes indicate increased anxiety and depression, with reporting patient’s withdrawal from family interactions and chaplain noting spiritual distress.”

 5. Symptom Scales and Tools: Utilize symptom scales and assessment tools to quantify the patient’s symptom burden and functional status.

-• Example: “Using the Palliative Performance Scale (), the patient's score has decreased from 50% to 30% over the last two months, indicating a significant decline.”
+• Example: “Using the Palliative Performance Scale (PPS), the patient’s score has decreased from 50% to 30% over the last two months, indicating a significant decline.”

 6. Local Coverage Determination (LCD) Criteria: Ensure documentation aligns with the Local Coverage Determination (LCD) criteria for hospice eligibility, clearly stating which criteria the patient meets.